 You have 30 minutes to complete your arithmetic test; set a timer so you know how much time is remaining.
 Remember to highlight symbols and to show your working out.
 When you have finished, use the answer sheet to mark your test and record your score out of 15.
 If you have any corrections, do these again in a different colour beside your previous answer.

 English - Practise your spellings

 Remember to ...
 Look, cover, say, write and then check!

 superman

 superior

 supernatural

 superstar

 superstar superficial

-Use the first column exampl Can you write sentences for e words to go over the letters a each of your spellings? and practise your handwriti ng joins.
+Use the first column example Can you write sentences for e and practise your handwrit ing joins.